Scroll to content

 Mr Stoney is your Class Teacher.
 Mrs Wilkinson is your Teaching Assistant.
-We would like to welcome the new Year 6 Class of 2024/25 and look forward to a wonderful year ahead.

 The children have been having a lot of fun learning all about matching & mirroring, counter balance and counter tension, travelling and sequencing during their gymnastics lessons.
 They have shown some fantastic creativity and agility during our sessions and hope to end the unit with a full sequence displaying their routine.

 We recently had a visit from the Police to talk to the children about knife crime and the law surrounding knives.
 The children were very sensible about the issue, taking the matter very seriously.
-They got to ask questions and also had a little fun dressing and finding out what it is like to be in handcuffs.
+They got to ask questions and also had a little fun dressing up and finding out what it is like to be in handcuffs.

 Knowing that online safety for your children is a big concern, we feel that it would be beneficial to have guidance available on how best to protect your children.
 The following link will take you to a selection of videos advising on how to set up parental controls on a large number of devices.
 Alternatively, if you would prefer to read the guidance, please see the attached PDF (below).
 We will also be releasing a monthly newsletter advising parents on the most recent issues and online safety practices.